 The system must use MySQL protocols to connect with the Amazon RDS database to query database.

-?Flask communication with EC2?
+The flask app will sit in the EC2.
+Using uWSGI and nGINX to deal with the routing when user request the page URL.

 Memory Constraints

 The RDS database must have enough storage to store scraping of data from the APIs for 10 weeks.
-10Gb will be sufficient.

-The host server must have enough CPU utilization and RAM to run the API scraping scripts continuously and support the flask application hosting the website. ?Figures
+The host server must have enough CPU utilization and RAM to run the API scraping scripts continuously and support the flask application hosting the website.

 Users must be able to run a web browser to access this application hence their machine must meet the following requirements: